A newer version of this documentation is available.

 Query 6 - Existential Quantification

-The expressive power of N1QL for Analytics includes support for queries involving some (existentially quantified) and all (universally quantified) query semantics.
-Quantified predicates are especially useful for querying datasets involving nested collections of objects, in order to find objects where some or all of their nested sets' objects satisfy a condition of interest.
-To illustrate their use in such situations, we start here by using N1QL for Analytics’s WITH clause (another orthogonal feature of the query language) to create a temporarily nested view of breweries and their beers.
-We then use an existential (SOME) predicate to find those breweries whose beers include at least one IPA and return the brewery’s name, phone number, and complete list of beer names and associated alcohol levels.
-Here is the resulting N1QL for Analytics query:
+The expressive power of SQL++ for Analytics includes support for queries involving some (existentially quantified) and all (universally quantified) query semantics.
+Quantified predicates are especially useful for querying Analytics collections involving nested collections of objects, in order to find objects where some or all of their nested sets' objects satisfy a condition of interest.
+To illustrate their use in such situations, we use an existential (SOME) predicate to find the names and phone numbers of hotels in Buena Park, California whose nested sets of reviews include at least one review with an overall rating of 5.
+Here is the resulting SQL++ for Analytics query:

 The expected result in this case is: